ggranum/twisted-kindling/README.md

 The default build - no task, no targets passed on command line.
 This performs all build and package tasks.
 Which is to say, it is a "full build".
-Your entire site will be built into the 'dist' directory (short for 'distribution'), ready to be deployed via firebase.json.
+Your entire site will be built into the 'build/dist' directory (short for 'distribution'), ready to be deployed via firebase.json.
 The 'dist' directory is also compressed into a zip archive which is by default stored in the root project directory and is named 'myApp.zip'.

 ```
-gulp e2e
+gulp test.e2e
 ```

-Starts a server, runs the end-to-end tests and then stops the server.
-This will cause a browser to open and close a few times.
+Starts a server, runs the end-to-end tests using Protractor and then stops the server.
+This may cause a browser to open and close a few times.

 ```
 gulp sync
 ```

 This is where you'll live most of the time.
-The command will open a browser and start watching your source files (but NOT your bower_components directory.
+The command will open a browser and start watching your source files.
 Changes to your source SCSS files will trigger a SASS compile, which will in turn cause the livereload plugin to trigger a browser refresh.
 Changes to JS files will trigger JSHint and Karma to re-run, and also will trigger a browser refresh.
 Ditto modifications to HTML files.
+Changes to your bower_components directory are NOT monitored, so be sure to stop and restart after adding new dependencies.

 ## Future maintenance of this branch